Locchuong96/backend/PostgreSQL/postgresql25/readme.md

 - select follow `%`: `SELECT * FROM person WHERE email LIKE '%google.%';`

 - select follow number of charater`_`: `SELECT * FROM person WHERE email LIKE '%_____@%';`

+- ilike ignore lower and upper case `SELECT * FROM person WHERE gender ILIKE 'female'`